 You might like: The Onset of Alzheimer’s; Can it Be Stopped?

 What Is Alzheimer’s?

 Alzheimer’s disease affects your brain and some of its functions, mainly the cognitive and behavioral functions.
 That is why it is considered a neurodegenerative disease, suffered mostly by people over the age of 65.

-Researchers from the Medical Center of Georgetown University in the United States and at the University of Hong Kong in China discovered that there is a relationship between the loss of a layer in the eye‘s retina and the onset of Alzheimer’s through an experience done on rats in a laboratory.
+Researchers from Georgetown University Medical Center in the United States and at the University of Hong Kong in China discovered that there is a relationship between the loss of a layer in the eye‘s retina and the onset of Alzheimer’s through an experience done on rats in a laboratory.

-This investigation is of course not definitive because of how much there is left to research.
+This study is of course not definitive because of how many questions researchers still have about this topic.
 Nonetheless, it opens the possibility of being able to detect this serious disease through your eyes.

-In any case, it’s best to follow some simple recommendations that will probably avoid or delay the onset of Alzheimer’s.
-For example, you should have a healthy lifestyle, exercise, and keep your brain active.
+In any case, it’s best to follow some simple recommendations that will probably prevent or delay the onset of Alzheimer’s.
+For example, you should maintain a healthy lifestyle, exercise, and keep your brain active.
 It has been proven that exercising your brain helps against cognitive diseases.

-In this way, it’s best to reas, learn new things like languages or a hobby, constantly analyze things that interest you, do something artistic or sporty, or write.
-By doing these simple and everyday activities, you will have less possibilities of having problems in the future.
+For this reason, you should read, learn new things like languages or a hobby, constantly analyze things that interest you, do something artistic or sporty, or write.
+By doing these simple and everyday activities, you will have fewer possibilities of developing cognitive problems in the future.

 If you are aged 65 or over, it is very important to get tests done regularly.
 That way, doctors can diagnose you if you happen to Alzheimer’s.